 In addition, several civil antitrust actions by sorbates customers, seeking monetary damages and other relief for alleged conduct involving the sorbates industry, have been filed in U.S. state and federal courts naming Hoechst, Nutrinova, and our other subsidiaries, as well as other sorbates manufacturers, as defendants.
 Many of these actions have been settled and dismissed by the court.
 One private action, Kerr v.
-Eastman Chemical Co. et al., is still pending in the Superior Court of New Jersey, Law Division, Gloucester County.
-The plaintiff alleges violations of the New Jersey Antitrust Act and the New Jersey Consumer Fraud Act and seeks unspecified damages.
+Eastman Chemical Co. et al., previously pending in the Superior Court of New Jersey, Law Division, Gloucester County was dismissed for failure to prosecute.
+The plaintiff alleged violations of the New Jersey Antitrust Act and the New Jersey Consumer Fraud Act and sought unspecified damages.
 The only other private action that had still been pending, Freeman v.
-Daicel, has been dismissed, and the plaintiffs lost their appeal to the Supreme Court of Tennessee in August 2005.
+Daicel, has been dismissed.
+The plaintiffs lost their appeal to the Supreme Court of Tennessee in August 2005 and has since filed a motion for leave.

 In July 2001, Hoechst and Nutrinova entered into an agreement with the Attorneys General of 33 states, pursuant to which the statutes of limitations were tolled pending the states' investigations.
 This agreement expired in July 2003.
 Since October 2002, the Attorneys General for several states filed suit on behalf of indirect purchasers in their respective states, all of which have been either settled or dismissed, except as noted below.
 The Nevada action has been dismissed as to Hoechst, Nutrinova and CAG, and a motion for reconsideration was denied.
 The New York action, New York v.
-Daicel Chemical Industries Ltd., et al., which was pending in the

-New York State Supreme Court, New York County, was dismissed in August 2005; however, it is still subject to appeal.
+Daicel Chemical Industries Ltd., et al., which was pending in the New York State Supreme Court, New York County, was dismissed in August 2005; however, it is still subject to appeal.
 In January 2005, Hoechst, Nutrinova, and other subsidiaries, as well as other sorbates manufacturers entered into a settlement agreement with the Attorneys General of Connecticut, Florida, Hawaii, Maryland, South Carolina, Oregon and Washington before those states filed suit.
 Pursuant to the terms of the settlement agreement, the defendants agreed to refrain from engaging in anticompetitive conduct with respect to the sale or distribution of sorbates and to pay an immaterial amount to the states in satisfaction of all released claims.